 After that, you can almost cut-back on watering completely, especially during seasons with heavy rainfall.

-Again, regular fertilization is only required within the first two years.
-In those years you can fertilize yearly, after that you can cut back to every few years.
-Over-fertilization can cause your Serrata to wilt, so be sparing with your fertilizer.
+Again, regular fertilisation is only required within the first two years.
+In those years you can fertilise yearly, after that you can cut back to every few years.
+Over-fertilisation can cause your Serrata to wilt, so be sparing with your fertiliser.